AR2202/Colourful/README.md

 ### How Colourful fits this theme

 Colourful compiles the program from end to beginning, i.e. in the opposite direction of most programming languages.
 Combinators are applied to each other from right to left and bottom to top.
-The language has reverse lexical scope, meaning colours have to be defined AFTER they are used.
+The language has "reverse lexical scope" (a term invented for Colourful specifically, as far as I'm aware), meaning colours have to be defined *AFTER* they are used.

 ## Usage